crisemy/cypress-framework-the-internet/README.md

+# My own Cypress Framework
-# Use a site to test against.
+## Use a site to test against.
 1. Download the following repo: https://github.com/saucelabs/the-internet.git
 2. Follow up the instructions contained in that repo in order to get a localhost to test against.